stepanssmbatyan94/task-scheduling/backend/docs/database.md

 # Database

-## About databases

-The boilerplate ships with a MySQL + TypeORM stack.
-You can point TypeORM to another relational driver, but all tooling, migrations, and Docker assets are aligned with MySQL.
+The service ships with a MySQL + TypeORM stack.
+All provided migrations, seeds, and Docker assets assume a MySQL database, but you can point TypeORM to another relational driver by adjusting environment variables.

 ## Working with database schema (TypeORM)